3 Days in Antigua Itinerary: Best Things to Do, See & Eat in Antigua

 - Aria Coffee Roasters: A staple in the Antigua coffee scene; there’s nothing better than the smell (and taste) of freshly roasted beans!

-Best Lunch in Antigua
+Antigua’s Best Lunch Spots

 - Antigua Foodie Tour: Explore Antigua on foot, visiting some of the city’s best restaurants.
 You’ll savor 19 different tastings while learning about the city’s history along the way.
 A must-do!